Enjoy the full value of a proven 3-part approach from one of Canada’s most respected investment advisors.

 Luck is the residue of design, one famous executive said.
 I work hard so that you don’t have to be lucky.
 You can count on me to find the value that makes a stock a solid pick, not a gamble.

 In fact, a well-known stock can turn into a hot growth stock under the right conditions.
 Or it can be taken over—and we have had an exception history of recommending takeover stocks.
-Last year, for instance, Gennum rose 119% in a day when a takeover bid was announced.
+In 2012, for instance, Gennum rose 119% in a day when a takeover bid was announced.

 Ultimately, it is the quality of the stock that counts.
 When we search out potentially hot growth stocks, we look for established companies with hidden value that the market hasn’t yet recognized, not start-ups or stock promotions.